n0ahth0mas/movie_night/README.md

 </a>

 While very first version of this app followed the UI sketches, the second version adapted these sketches into a more user-friendly fashion.
 After creating a hard coded version of the application, I gave it a test run with real users.
-I took their notes into account, and, while connecting the app to the API, make structural changes to highlight watch parties through better visual representation.
+I took their notes into account, and, while connecting the app to the API, made structural changes to highlight watch parties through better visual representation.

 | Home Screen | Party Details (needs complete overhaul) |
 | ------------- | ------------- |